mokdevel/DarcMods/DarcSpawner/README.md

 # DarcSpawner
 Spawns vehicles (could work with containers too) randomly on map with some loot.
+Once everything is spawned, the mod will stop running.

 ## Installation
 Just active the mod (and dependencies) and you're good to go.